By: GreatAmerica on September 15th, 2022

 Backup and Disaster Recovery

 One niche of security we’ve seen our partners successfully enter is in the realm of Backup and Disaster Recovery (BDR).
 BDR is a combination of data backup and disaster recovery solutions that work together to safeguard a company’s business continuity.
 The nice thing about BDR devices is they are lower maintenance and allow for solid recurring revenue and exponential growth.
 Getting into network security through a niche like BDR allows office technology providers like you to deploy a simple strategy that attaches your business to the network and grow from the inside out.

 Another aspect of security is physical security, meaning on-premise surveillance, access control systems, or monitoring systems that ensure the physical security of an environment is maintained.
 This space involves some risk.
 For instance, if you get into monitoring or access control systems and there is a failure, you could be at fault.
 This creates a need for liability insurance to address that risk should it occur.
 The world of physical security is vast, and we recommend finding a niche.
-As an example, we’ve seen some partners experience success in the surveillance side of this business.
+For example, we’ve seen some partners experience success in the surveillance side of this business.